A Sign Above My Door

 (Surah Nuh 71:28)

 Please note, that the views and opinions expressed by me on this website are entirely my own.
 I am deeply committed to the spiritual life and to my faith, which means my posts are (usually) the product of careful study and reflection.
 However, I’m only human.
 I make mistakes and get things wrong (only God is perfect).
-If an error is pointed out to me, I will apologise and attempt to put it right, insha Allah.
+I am happy to apologise when I’ve made a mistake.

-This is the online home of a believing, committed Muslim.
+This is the on-line home of a believing, committed Muslim.
 I have no problems with differences of opinion (even sharp differences), but this is not a place for Islam-bashing.
-If you feel the need to engage in such things, the Internet has many free blogging platforms that can accommodate you.
+If you feel the need to engage in such things, the world of blogging and social media is vast, and I would direct your attention there.

 Perhaps one of the only certainties in matters religious is that someone, somewhere is going to disagree with me.
 That’s fine.
-After all, I’m an adult (according to my passport at any rate) and I can handle differences of opinion easily enough.
+After all, I’m an adult and I can handle differences of opinion easily enough.
 However, I will not tolerate abusive behaviour.
-In particular, this means that the use of foul, threatening or generally offensive language is utterly prohibited.
-It also means that I will not tolerate sexist or racist comments of any kind.
-I will any and all such posts without warning.
+In particular, this means that the use of foul, threatening or generally offensive language is prohibited.
+It also means that I will not tolerate sexist or racist comments.
+I will delete any and all such posts without warning, as I see fit.
+This is my home, and within my home I am answerable to no one except God.

 i am presently trying to locate a scholar in the north east to assist me with my conversion, however i also need someone who can teach me the sufi path and i am finding this extremely difficult, surely there must be a sufi in the north east !! if there is i cannot find him / her !!